jurinho17-sv/my-portfolio-astro/src/content/posts/03-cs61a-week2.md

 Hi, I'm Ju Ho Kim and thank you very much for taking your time to visit my website!

-On Week 2, which was the last week, we went over the chapter named "Higher-Order Functions" and I'll write about it in this post, while studying.
+In Week 2, which was the last week, we went over the chapter named "Higher-Order Functions" and I'll write about it in this post, while studying.

 Also, it's pretty amazing and daunting that our midterm1 is coming in less than a week from this point.
 I'm definitely cooked.